 - Indulge in fresh fare at Bar Puppa.

 - Marvel at the Santa Maria dei Miracoli, one of the most charming churches in the city.

 - See incredible works of art and architecture at Ca’ d’Oro.

 - Sip aromatic wines at Un Mondo Di Vino.

 - Visit the breathtaking Chiesa di Santa Maria Assunta detta I Gesuiti.

 - Wander across the Ponte dei Tre Archi.

 Dorsoduro is a neighbourhood defined by art.
 It’s where you’ll find walls adorned with street art and some of the most famous and unique art galleries in the city.
 From fine art and culture to bohemian rhapsody, Dorsoduro boasts an eclectic mix of sights and sounds that are perfect for culture vultures of all ages.

-Dorsoduro is also our recommendation for where to stay if you’re looking for the best nightlife in Venice.
-Nestled amongst the art galleries and museums are a great selection of chic bars and trendy handouts that attract the young, hip and fabulous populations of Venice.
+Dorsoduro is our recommendation for where to stay in Venice if you’re looking for the best nightlife in Venice.
+Nestled amongst many a famous art gallery and museum, there is a great selection of chic bars and trendy hangouts that attract the young, hip and fabulous populations of Venice.
 In this fashionable district, you can enjoy everything from low-key hangouts to lively all-night parties.

 Things to See and Do in Dorsoduro